ROCm/MIVisionX/utilities/runvx/README.md

           - threshold object initial values can be:
               For VX_THRESHOLD_TYPE_BINARY: <value>
               For VX_THRESHOLD_TYPE_RANGE: {<lower>;<upper>}
-          - image object initial values can be:
-              Binary file with image data.
-For images created from handle, the vxSwapHandles API will be invoked before executing the graph.
-          - tensor object initial values can be:
-              Binary file with tensor data.
-              To replicate a file multiple times, use @repeat~N~<fileName>.
-              To fill the tensor with a value, use @fill~f32~<float-value>,
-              @fill~i32~<int-value>, @fill~i16~<int-value>, or @fill~u8~<uint-value>.

       read <dataName> <fileName> [ascii|binary] [<option(s)>]
           Read frame-level data from the specified <fileName>.
           - images can be read from containers (such as, .jpg, .avi, .mp4, etc.)